Updated March 17, 2020

-If you work in an office, at home or on the road, there are many factors you can control in order to build a healthier space that contributes positively to your overall wellness
+If you work in an office, at home or on the road, there are many factors you can control in order to build a healthier work environment that contributes positively to your overall wellness

-Why should you think about turning your workspace into a healthier environment?
+Why should you think about turning your workspace into a healthier work environment?

 Before we go further, let’s talk about why you would even want to think about your workspace and its impact on you.
 First, many of us spend more waking hours at our desks than anywhere else.
-That in and of itself should give an indication the importance your workspace holds in your life.
+That in and of itself should give a clear indication of the importance your workspace holds in your life.

 What we’re getting at here is that until now, many of us weren’t thinking about our workspace.
-We were just happy that we found a place to get work done.
+We just wanted to find a place to get work done.
 But with all the time we spend working, if the workspace isn’t suited to your particular preferences and needs, your health can take a hit.
 From backaches and migraines to obesity and Carpal Tunnel Syndrome, there are many issues that can arise when you don’t take care in building a workspace that works for you.

-What are some of the first things you can do to improve your workspace?
+What are some of the first things you can do to build a healthier work environment?

 If you work from home, make sure that your home does not become a distraction.
 Keep the TV off.
 Don’t answer your phone (unless it is for business).
-Be sure that the time you are wanting to work is uninterrupted work.
+Be sure that you are working without interruptions.
 As you are able to focus more on your work, the results should follow, and you should start feeling more satisfied with your accomplishments.

 Are there some odors (someone’s fish lunch? new carpet installed?) or noises that impact your ability to concentrate?
-It may look odd to pull a surgical mask over your face, but you should be able to get away with a fan or a vase full of fragrant flowers.
+You should be able to get away with a fan or a vase full of fragrant flowers, but it may also be beneficial to use an essential oil diffuser or fragrant room spray.
 For noises, try a white noise machine or app.
 If you can wear headphones, listen to your music group or podcast.

 Always have a water bottle at your workspace.
 Being dehydrated is easily avoided, so why risk it.
 When your body lacks water, it can lead to headaches, inability to focus and other symptoms.